 Why Waste Management Is a Great Gift

 Waste Management may not have the sizzle of some other stocks, but companies that provide consistent, essential services are the ones with the most predictable revenue stream.
 There will always be a need for sanitation services and Waste Management is the undisputed leader in North America.
-The company’s management understands that investors value predictable cash flow, and recently increased its quarterly dividend for the 15th year in a row.
-Waste Management is also buying back $1.25 billion in its own stock, which should raise earnings going forward.
+Not only did the company recently increase its quarterly dividend for the 17th year in a row, but it delivers average annual returns of 18% and its total shareholder return over the last five years was a joy-inducing 151%.

 8. Ryanair Holdings (RYAAY)